GovTechSG/ship-hats-overview/manage-projects.md

         <kbd>![Manage Tool](nexus-iq-manage-user-group.png  ':size=60%')</kbd>
 1. Click **Update**.
-    The permissions and roles are updated in the portal as well as respective tools.
+    The permissions or roles are updated in the portal as well as respective tools.
+Any permissions assigned via portal will override the previously assigned permissions in NexusIQ at the app level.

 ## Manage Users within a Project Tool